verifast/verifast/README.txt

 3) Run Nmake
 ============

 Go to the src directory, and run nmake.
-You will get verifast.exe and vfide.exe in the src directory.
+You will get verifast.exe and vfide.exe in the bin directory.
 The makefile will also run the test suite.
-You might want to put the src directory in your PATH.
+You might want to put the bin directory in your PATH.